How can I troubleshoot database connection errors on WordPress-based applications hosted in Lightsail?

 alter user 'bn_wordpress'@'%' identified by 'PASSWORD';

-Note: If none of the preceding resolutions work, you can restore your instance using a backup snapshot.
+If none of the preceding resolutions resolve the issue, then launch a new Lightsail instance from a snapshot.

 AWS OFFICIAL